 "Test your restores monthly... to ensure that you and your team can restore a database or log backup"

-Restore backups with ease, using the SQL DBA Bundle.
+Restore backups with ease, using SQL Backup Pro.

 While responding to a disaster, you don't want to discover that certain databases use striped backups, and that you don't know how to perform the restore operation.
 It certainly would not be very impressive to any directors or vice presidents standing in your office.